cube-agency/filament-tree-view/README.md

 }
 ```

-After that you just need to extend ListRecords resource to use TreeViewRecords
+After that you just need to extend ListRecords and CreateRecord pages to use TreeViewRecords and CreateTreeViewRecord respectively

 ```php
 namespace App\Filament\Resources\ForumCategoryResource\Pages;